Background pattern

 • if you have or have had kidney disease and/or severe allergic reactions to allopurinol (a medicine used to treat gout)

-• if you have or have had liver disease or liver function abnormalities
+• if you have or have had liver disease or liver function disorders

-• if you are being treated for high uric acid levels due to Lesch-Nyhan syndrome (a rare inherited disease where there is too much uric acid in the blood)
+• if you are being treated for high uric acid levels due to Lesch-Nyhan syndrome (a rare inherited disease in which there is too much uric acid in the blood)

 • if you have thyroid problems.